Earth Notes: On the Zanussi ZWF01483W front-loader washing machine: ReviewUpdated 2021-12-06.

 I note that AO (and Boots Appliances, serviced by AO) adds a fairly hefty extra charge (eg ~£20--30) to get anything fast or in a non-all-day delivery slot.
 This feels more like taking advantage of a distress purchase by people who need to be out at work (etc) than a real cost of business.
 On that basis I'd rather direct our money to John Lewis, for its long non-gouging track record.
 (JL's 'standard' free delivery is a few working days, and even the fast delivery is a little under £20.)

 All in, including taking away the old machine and connecting up the new, is £364 from John Lewis.
 The machine itself is £319, which includes a £110 discount.
 Delivery is free.
-(Note that the now-dead machine was ~£450 more than a decade ago, though was also a dryer.)
+(The now-dead machine was ~£450 more than a decade ago, though was also a dryer.)
 The price on this model type may have been unusually low because it's about five years old and due to be replaced, and because of price matching between retailers.

 It took about half the day (we placed our order before 4pm) to do our research for features and prices and delivery.